 At McKinsey, I’ve heard several managing partners recall client complaints about McKinsey consultants who proposed entirely impractical solutions.
 These ideas made sense on papers but were not practical in the real world.
 One example of this is presenting a solution that doesn’t take into account the organization’s culture, which any business operator would tell you can cause a lot of problems if ignored but might not seem that important to someone who hasn’t actually run a business.

 As it relates to a case, I would NOT do the following:

-"Starting with a broad holistic framework with lots of cost/benefits mini analyses + mentioning of crossselling / cannabalization / implications for future (if appropiate in the case) shows you have business sense" as a way to demonstrate business sense --unless the case required this approach to solve it.
+“Starting with a broad holistic framework with lots of cost/benefits mini analyses + mentioning of cross-selling/cannibalization/implications for future (if appropriate in the case) shows you have business sense” as a way to demonstrate business sense –unless the case required this approach to solve it.

 What I would suggest is vocalize any business concerns that you might have, even if it doesn’t neatly and perfectly fit the framework.

 If these concerns are relevant to the “final answer,” it’s fine to mention them briefly upfront (score points for recognizing them) and then say we may need to come back to that, but first let’s look at… (whatever the relevant analysis might be).

 For example, if the case is a mergers and acquisition case, but there’s a labor union involved.
 You can be darn sure that any CEO that has worked with a union, will be thinking about how the union will react to any major business decision.
 I had a nasty run-in with a labor union during one of my summer jobs in college when I was 19 or 20 years old.
 Trust me on this one, if you’ve dealt with a union, you know it’s a practical real-world factor.

 BUT the M&A case decision might primarily be driven by supply/demand considerations in the industry.